 Chapter 16 of the District Personnel Manual (DPM) contains the rules and regulations that implement the law of employee discipline.
 Section 1600.1 of the DPM limits the application of those provisions to employees "of the District government in the Career Service."
 (Emphasis added.)
 In accordance with §1601.1, no career service employee may be "officially reprimanded, suspended, reduced in grade, removed, or placed on enforced leave, except as provided in this chapter or in Chapter 24 [the provisions for conducting a reduction in force] of these regulations."
-The D.C.
-Official Code (2001), Section 1-606.03, establishes that an employee may appeal, to this Office, "a final agency decision" effecting "an adverse action for cause that results in removal."

-However, these protections are only afforded to career service employees.
 Section 1601.1 of the District Personnel Manual (DPM) distinguishes career service employees from at will employees.
 It states that "[e]xcept as otherwise required by law, an employee not covered by §1600.1 is an at will employee and may be subjected to any or all of the foregoing measures at the sole discretion of the appointing personnel authority."
 (Emphasis added).
 An at will employee may be terminated at any time and "for any reason at all."
 Cottman v.
 D.C.
 Public Schools, OEA Matter No. JT-0021-92, Opinion and Order on Petition for Review (July 10, 1995), D.C.
-Reg ().
+Reg. ().